Living with an addictive disorder can be challenging, but with treatment and a strong support system, long-term recovery is possible.

 - Drugs and Me.
 This organization was created by a group of educators, scientists, and analysts.
 Drugs and Me offers a list of educational materials that might be helpful.

 These groups are designed to help you stay sober through mutual support provided by people who are also in recovery.
-Alcoholics Anonymous and Narcotics Anonymous are two well-known peer-delivered groups for individuals recovering from substance use disorder.

 Sometimes, despite our best efforts, we return to old patterns.